openapi-processor/openapi-processor-spring/README.md

 - it generates simple code.

+- it allows type mappings (with generic values) to map schemas defined in the openapi.yaml to existing java classes.
-- it handles Spring types like `Page<>`, `Pageable`.
+ This includes Spring types like `Page<>` & `Pageable`.

+- it allows to add additional parameters to an endpoint.
+For example to pass the `HttpServletRequest` to the controller method.

+- it handles multiple responses by generating one controller method for each response content type.

-- WebFlux support.
+- WebFlux support, may need its own generatr.

 # Status

-(October 2019) this is work in progress.
+(November 2019) this is work in progress.

 current status & limitations:

+## status
 - generates interfaces & models for all endpoints

-- supports openapi.yaml files that reference other files
+## limitations
-- property names in the openapi description must be java compatible (i.e. no `@JsonProperty` on model classes)
+- property names in the openapi description must be java compatible (i.e. no `@JsonProperty` yet on model classes)
 - limited parameter support
    - query parameters (i.e. `in: query`)
        - does handle basic data types and `object`s